Sug Sutton: Washington Mystics (2020)

 Sutton was drafted by the Washington Mystics with the 36th overall pick of the 2020 WNBA draft.
 On May 25, prior to the season's start, Sutton was released by the Mystics.
 On August 16, midway through the season, Sutton was again signed by the Mystics.
-On August 19, Sutton made her WNBA debut in a win against the Atlanta Dream and scored her first WNBA points.
+On August 19, Sutton made her WNBA debut in a win against the Atlanta Dream and scored her first WNBA career points.
 On May 13, 2021, she was waived by the Mystics.